-(c)(S-90) If the SBA area office has not responded to the procuring organization within 5 working days after referral, the procuring organization will contact the SBA area office to confirm if it is processing a CoC.
-Contracting officers shall document the contract file to reflect they took this action.

-(S-91) For simplified acquisitions, the contracting officer shall not agree to a period of time longer than 15 working days for the SBA to issue a COC before proceeding to award to another offeror, unless the extension is approved by the CCO.
+- (c)(S-90) If the SBA area office has not responded to the procuring organization within 5 working days after referral, the procuring organization will contact the SBA area office to confirm if it is processing a CoC.
+Contracting officers shall document the contract file to reflect they took this action. - (S-91) For simplified acquisitions, the contracting officer shall not agree to a period of time longer than 15 working days for the SBA to issue a COC before proceeding to award to another offeror, unless the extension is approved by the CCO.

-SUBPART 19.7 - THE SMALL BUSINESS SUBCONTRACTING PROGRAM (Revised August 3, 2017 through PROCLTR 2017-19)
+SUBPART 19.7 - THE SMALL BUSINESS SUBCONTRACTING PROGRAM

-PART 19 - SMALL BUSINESS PROGRAM
+PART 19 - SMALL BUSINESS PROGRAMS